bryansiegel/Custom-Posts-Lists-Shortcode/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is a very simple posts list using a shortcode. posts_per_page and orderby are the two parameters you can set this shortcode.
+This is a very simple posts list using a shortcode. posts_per_page,orderby, author, category and sentence search parameters for the shortcode.